-The football world is running out of superlatives to describe Robert Lewandowski after the Bayern Munich striker cemented his place as the German top-flight's all-time leading foreign scorer with a stunning hat-trick against Schalke on Matchday 2.
+The football world is running out of superlatives to describe Robert Lewandowski.
+The Bayern Munich striker has cemented his place as the greatest foreign goal scorer to ever grace Germany's top flight.

 Confetti in hand, bundesliga.com celebrates some of LewanGOALski's other landmark moments...